As an Amazon Associate I earn from qualifying purchases.

-I do, however, believe that having a solid, easy homemade pie crust recipe in your baking arsenal is very important as a baker.
+I strongly believe that having a solid, easy homemade pie crust recipe in your baking arsenal is very important as a baker.
+I have used my favorite homemade pie crust for so much more than pies over my years of baking, even quiche and cookies.

 Cookies, you say?
 Why yes.
 I actually have two cookie recipes that include pie crust.
 My honey walnut cookie sticks and pecan pie tarts!